core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The Echo Option value SHOULD NOT be reused; if it is reused, it MUST be highly unlikely to have been recently used with this client.
 Since this response is protected with the Security Context used in the group, the client will consider the response valid upon successfully decrypting and verifying it.

 The server stores the Echo Option value included in the response together with the pair (gid,kid), where 'gid' is the Group Identifier of the OSCORE group and 'kid' is the Sender ID of the client in the group.
 These are specified in the 'kid context' and 'kid' fields of the OSCORE Option of the request, respectively.
-After a group rekeying has been completed and a new Security Context has been established in the group, which results also in a new Group Identifier (see {{sec-group-key-management}}), the server MUST delete all the stored Echo values associated with members of the group.
+After a group rekeying has been completed and a new Security Context has been established in the group, which results also in a new Group Identifier, the server MUST delete all the stored Echo values associated with members of the group.

 Upon receiving a 4.01 (Unauthorized) response that includes an Echo Option and originates from a verified group member, the subsequent client request echoing the Echo Option value MUST be sent as a unicast message to the same server.